alexandergaldones/api/buy-api.md

 # Buy Order API

 Developers can use the Buy Order API to buy bitcoins from coins.ph.
 Each buy order should specify a payment method to which the fiat currency will be sent.
 Once coins.ph receives the currency, coins.ph will release the Bitcoins either to the user's coins.ph wallet, or to a provided wallet address.

 ## Getting Quotes

 The Buy Quote API provides methods for a user to determine the current market value of Bitcoin when converted to a currency.
-Price is listed per mayment method supported by coins.ph.
+Price is listed per payment method supported by coins.ph.

 ### HTTP Method